 Facebook & LinkedIn Groups

-Get the word out even more that you are hiring by posting to Facebook and LinkedIn groups.
-On these social platforms, just search for local groups or industry-specific groups where it makes sense to post open technician positions.
-Some social groups are open to join, while others make users “request to join” and sometimes even fill out a small questionnaire.
+Another great way to find technicians is through Facebook and LinkedIn groups.
+On these social platforms, just search for local or industry-specific groups where it makes sense to post open technician positions.
+Some social groups are open to joining, while others require users “request to join.”

 Jobs Tab on Facebook Business Page